BE APART OF LAKE ONTARIO'S

 - › Take a look at Photos from 2013 & 2014

 If you have any further questions you can email the organizers of the Toronto Island Lake Swim.

-We are proud to be raising money and awareness for Lake Ontario Waterkeeper.
+We are proud to be raising awareness for Lake Ontario Waterkeeper.

 Reggae tunes compliments of Keith Buddle.